 Whatever form submission takes, it is helpful to put contact data on each page (no need for anonymity) and to include a short autobiographical statement.
 Though five poems is a good traditional number, we really don’t care how many or few you send.
 Translations are welcome, especially from poets not named Rilke.
 Cover letters or statements are welcome, not required.
 We use art occasionally but don’t have a place for reviews.

 We do look at simultaneous submissions.
 The cards are stacked enough against poets without asking them to wait around for dawdling editors.
 But we now read on a monthly cycle and strive to respond within two.
-We also look at previously published poems, but please make these your very favorites.

 What we like: BU is known for welcoming formal verse, and this welcome continues.
 We’re impressed by poems that read as though the poet had simply thought in the form, without forced rhymes, weak words inserted to satisfy the meter, and the like.
 Every formal writer knows how much effort goes into seeming effortlessness.